lorenzb/selfcloning_solidity_contract/README.md

-# self_cloning_solidity_contract
+# Self-cloning solidity contract

-A simple self-cloning contract written in Solidity and EVM Assembly
+This repo contains a simple proof-of-concept for a self-cloning contract written in solidity.
+Please make sure to carefully read the comment on limitations at the top of selfcloning_contract.sol